- •

 Piraeus to Kythira ferry ticket prices, offers and discounts

-Ferry ticket prices from Piraeus to Kythira typically range from €22.00 to €27.00, with additional costs for cabins or premium seating options.
+Ferry ticket prices from Piraeus to Kythira typically range from €22.00 to €27.00 for foot passengers and on average €74.75 for vehicles, with additional costs for cabins or premium seating options.
 Prices vary depending on the type of ticket and ferry company.
 Book your ticket as early as you can to make sure you get the best price, as fares tend to increase the closer you get to your departure date.
 Remember to check any specific restrictions ferry operators might have on this route, such as only accepting foot passengers or requiring a vehicle to board.

 Ferry Offers